 Definitions

-ACR, American College of Rheumatology; ERA, enthesitis-related arthritis; FDA, US Food and Drug Administration; HR, hazard ratio; IL, interleukin; JIA, juvenile idiopathic arthritis; JPsA, juvenile psoriatic arthritis.
+ACR, American College of Rheumatology; AS, ankylosing spondylitis; ERA, enthesitis-related arthritis; FDA, US Food and Drug Administration; HR, hazard ratio; IL, interleukin; JAS, juvenile ankylosing spondylitis; JIA, juvenile idiopathic arthritis; JPsA, juvenile psoriatic arthritis; PsA, psoriatic arthritis; PsO, plaque psoriasis.

 References